ARTICLE 134 - INDECENT LANGUAGE

 The accused can be punished with a dishonorable discharge, forfeiture of allowances and pay and 2 years of confinement.

-The accused can be punished with a bad conduct discharge, forfeiture of allowances and pay and 6 months of confinement.
+In other cases the accused can be punished with a bad conduct discharge, forfeiture of allowances and pay and 6 months of confinement.

 It is not necessary that a service member communicates indecent language in words.
 In U.S Vs Green (CAAF 2010), the accused had made the victim come to him on the pretext of removing a bug from the victim's shirt, but instead he grabbed hold of victim's shirt and pulled it down, making an utterance (mmmm-mmmm-mmmm) in the process.
 The accused argued that the evidence (the use of mmmm-mmmm-mmmm) was factually and legally insufficient to support a charge of indecent language.
 The accused nevertheless, convicted for the offense of using indecent language along with several others offenses and punished.
 The lower court (U.S Navy-Marine Corps Court of Criminal Appeals) upheld the sentence and said that it was not necessary that indecent language constitute actual words.